olachat/gola/README.md

 ### Package Methods

-Each table will be generated into it's own package / folder.
+Each table will be generated into its own package / folder.

 For example, there are two tables `bloggers` and `blogs` in `blogdb` database, and code generated into `models` folder.